IonicaBizau/np-init-cli/README.md

 CLI for starting a new npm package.

+Command arguments:
+  <name>         The package name.
+  <description>  The package description.

 Options:
   -c, --cli                  Pass this option if you are creating a cli package.
   -f, --folder <path>        The package folder path.